zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/02-tuning-for-the-data-upgrade.md

 ## Tuning the Database Upgrade Java Process

 Make sure to provide adequate memory for the database upgrade tool's Java process.
-15GB was appropriate for the test scenario.
 Make sure to also set the file encoding to UTF-8 and the time zone to GMT.
 Here are the Java process settings:

+Using a test scenario with a 3.2 GB database and a 15 GB Document Library, the following Java process settings were optimal:

 - Xmx 15 GB RAM
 - File encoding UTF-8
 - User time zone GMT

 Here is the `db_upgrade.sh` command corresponding to these settings: